MontbrunPrivateCapital/TrustTAdministrationExample/README.md

 ## SetWhiteLabelSettings

-Customize your white label colors and font.
+Customize your white label colors.

 You should use a `Colors` object, specifying all the related colors in properties as html or rgb code as string.
 You can use a [color selector](https://htmlcolorcodes.com/es/selector-de-color/) to generate and get code colors.